 If you find that Check Disk or ChkDsk is stuck at a particular percentage or hangs at some stage in Windows, then this post suggests some troubleshooting steps that may help you.
 It could be 10%, 12%, 27% or any such percentage.
-Again, it could be stage 2, 4, 5 or any such.
+Again, it could be stages 2, 4, 5 or any such.

-ChkDsk stuck or hangs
+ChkDsk stuck or hangs at particular percentage

-2] If this does not help, restart your computer, by pressing the power button.
+If this does not help, restart your computer by pressing the power button.
 During the next boot, press the Esc, Enter or the appropriate key to stop the running of ChkDsk.
-Once you boot to the desktop, do the following:

 - Run Disk Cleanup utility to clear your junk files.

-- Next, again open CMD as admin type Dism /Online /Cleanup-Image /RestoreHealth and hit Enter to repair the Windows image.
+- Hit Enter to repair the Windows image.

-Now see if ChkDsk is able to complete the scan.
-As I mentioned earlier, keep it over night if need be.
+Now, see if ChkDsk is able to complete the scan.
+As I mentioned earlier, keep it overnight if need be.

-Hope it helps.
+I hope it helps.

-Microsoft introduced a file system called ReFS, which does not require an offline chkdsk to repair corruptions – as it follows a different model for resiliency and hence does not need to run the traditional chkdsk utility.
+Microsoft introduced a file system called ReFS, which does not require an offline chkdsk to repair corruption – as it follows a different model for resiliency and hence does not need to run the traditional chkdsk utility.
 The disk is periodically checked for file system errors, bad sectors, lost clusters, etc, during Automatic Maintenance and you now no longer need to really go and run it.

 TIP: This post will help you if Scanning and repairing drive is stuck in Windows.